 Halloween snacks can be a challenge for working Moms who don't have a lot of time to spend in the kitchen.
 Never fear!
 Lurking in your grocery store are packaged cookies that can quickly be transformed into terror-ific tasty treats.
-It only takes minutes, but no one has to know.
-We supply the ideas, you supply the goons with an appetite for frightfully delicious snacks.
+From cookies to sandwiches, It only takes minutes--but no one has to know.

 Nutter Butter Cookies